shinoks/Symfony4DeveloperSite/README.md

 Symfony4 site with:

+- cms
 - user account
 - admin back (site/admin)
 - public folder in public_html (for shared hosting)
-- auto generating agreement from template ('var/data') on selected Recruitment User Status
+- auto generating agreement (stored in 'var/data') from template on selected Recruitment User Status
+- recaptcha on register and contact

 # Admin